brettadler/softwaretesting/docs/readme.md

 ## Contributing

 Contributions are welcome!
 Please submit issues or pull requests to help improve and expand the documentation.
-See the `CONTRIBUTING.md` (if available) for guidelines.
+See the [`contributing.md`](contributing.md) for guidelines.

 ## License